 Guest speaker: Rodrigo Sanches Cunha, DDS, MSc, PhD, FRCD(C), Associate Professor and Division Head, Endodontology, College of Dentistry, Faculty of Health Sciences, University of Manitoba, Canada

 |25||Diagnosis & Management of Medical Emergencies in the Dental Office|

 |25||Implant Study Club: Eliminating Occlusion Confusion: Systems to help you sleep at night - with guest speaker Dr. Joseph Gaudio.
 6-8pm.|

-Introducing Socket Preservation/Extraction Sites and Minor Bone Grafting for the General Practitioner - with Dr. James B. Fine.
-3 hour session - lectures with hands-on, model-based training.
+Bone Grafting for the General Dentist with an Emphasis on Socket Preservation - with Dr. James B. Fine.
+1/2 day course - lectures with hands-on, model-based training.

 |Sept.17-18 thru March 11-12||Comprehensive Implantology Continuum, Part I with Course Directors, Dr. Dennis Tarnow and Dr. James B. Fine.
 12 days - Option 1: 6 weekends or Option 2: two week-long sessions Sept.17-22, 2016, & March 11-12, 2017.
 Registration opens shortly - to be contacted, email: firstname.lastname@example.org; 1212.305.7124.|

 |Dec.
 10||SAVE-THE-DATE: 7th Annual Columbia University/ICOI Dental mplant Symposium with Scientific Chairman Dr. Dennis Tarnow and international dental implant experts.
 Registration opens July 1.|

 Comprehensive Implantology Continuum, Part II - customized, based on participants' schedules during clinic hours (Mon-Fri).